paulwizviz/system-engineering/README.md

 ## Data Serialization

+This section discuss all things related to data encoding formats.

 ### Abstract Syntax Notation One (ASN.1)

 Abstract Syntax Notation One (ASN.1) is a standard interface description language for defining data structures that can be serialized and deserialized in a cross-platform way.
 It is broadly used in telecommunications and computer networking, and especially in cryptography.